E3SM-Project/polaris/docs/users_guide/ocean/test_groups/baroclinic_channel.md

 The default domain size (`lx` and `ly`) is designed to be consistent with the literature, but can be modified by users to suit their needs.
-The `nx`, `ny` and `dc` config options are set in the code.
-While you can override these values with user config options, this isn't recommended.
-The `goal_cells_per_core` and `max_cells_per_core` are used to control how many MPI tasks the `rpe_test` simulations use (all other tests use hard-coded resources).
-By default, `goal_cells_per_core = 200`, indicating that the ocean domain will be decomposed across enough cores so there are about 200 cells per core.
-If there aren't enough cores for this goal decomposition, the model will run on fewer cores but it will not allow more than `max_cells_per_core` cells on each core.

 The config options `dt_per_km` and `btr_dt_per_km` are used to determine a time steps that is consistent with a given resolution.
 Changing these config